“What does it mean that we are one church and multiple communities?”

 To make more disciples, to reach more people for Christ, we believe it’s important to be across more streets.
 In the history of the Church, the best way to reach new people has consistently been to open new places of worship.
 We’ve seen the great value in that at Andover.
 Our church is reaching people in that community that we never would have reached if we had remained only downtown.
-I hope you’ve heard Todd tell some of the stories about families who have come back to the Church and people who have been baptized into the faith because of the new Andover congregation.
+Maybe you’ve heard Todd or Jim tell some of the stories about families who have come back to the Church and people who have been baptized into the faith because of the new Andover congregation.

 We’ve also learned that we can do some things better together than we can apart.
 Why hasn’t Andover become its own, independent church?
 Because we believe we’re better together.
-Mike, Todd, and I spend time together weekly to offer each other support, encouragement, and direction in the way each of our communities is going.
+Todd, Jim, and Teddy spend time together weekly to offer each other support, encouragement, and direction in the way each of our communities is going.
 We have a financial team that is able to handle the church’s finances much better and with less cost than if Andover, Downtown and Offerings each tried to handle finances separately.
 On high days of worship like Pentecost, we are able to draw on the gifts of people from all of our communities.
 And should we consider starting a fourth worshiping community – getting across another street to reach more new people – we believe that we can do that better together, too.

 We are a very different multi-site church.
 Yes, there are over 1,500 multi-site churches in the US, but as far as we know, there is only one multi-site church doing what we’re doing!
 The typical multi-site church beams in a video of one pastor preaching to all of the sites.
 Or if not, all of the preachers preach the same sermon in their own setting.
 They have the same announcements at each site.
 They essentially offer worship site alternatives and keep everything else together.
 That’s very different from what we’re doing.